-Policy GS1 Protection Public Open Spaces in Donnington and Muxton.
+Policy GS1 ProtectingOpen Spaces in Donnington and Muxton.

-Areas of public open space will be protected and development on these sites will not be supported except:
+Areas of public open space will be protected and development on these sitesshould demonstrate:

-- Where it can be demonstrated that the proposal will provide a replacement facility to an equal or improved standard in a suitable alternative location or - Where it can be demonstrated that the proposal will provide alternative areas of public open space and replace that being lost or - Where the proposal can secure other wider benefits, which outweigh the loss of such open space or - Where appropriate mitigation measures are provided to compensate for the impact upon existing provision.
+- The proposal will provide a replacementfacility to an equal or improved standard in a suitable alternative location or - The proposal will provide alternative areas of public open space to an equal or improved standard and replace that being lost or - The proposal can secure other wider benefits, which outweigh the loss of such open space or - Appropriate mitigation measures are provided to compensate for theimpact upon existing provision.